wisp-forest/docs/docs/numismatic-overhaul/shop.md

 ## Shop
 The Shop Block is a simple block which lets you sell items to other players.

+### Recipe

+The shop block requires the following:

+- Two Bronze Coins
+- One Smooth Stone Slab
+- Three Wooden Planks (any kind should work)

 ![crafting recipe for shop block](../assets/numismatic-overhaul/shop-recipe.png){.center-image .sized-image style="--image-width: 75%; }

+### Usage
 The two tabs in the block correspond to the Shop Inventory, and the Shop Trades.

 ![shop trade configuration interface](../assets/numismatic-overhaul/shop-gui.png){ .center-image .sized-image style="--image-width: 85%;" }